Kathryn Williams: The Pond

 The Pond consisted of Williams alongside Simon Edwards, formerly of Fairground Attraction and fellow singer/songwriter Ginny Clee, releasing their self-titled CD in 2012.

 BBC.co.uk called it "An elegant, charming and quietly profound record", and MOJO magazine "A whirling magimix of hypnotic, funky loops, vintage beats and sensuous harmonies".

+Willson Williams

+Willson Williams featured Kathryn's collaboration with Scottish singer songwriter Dan Willson aka Withered Hand.
+Their 2024 release of the same name drew positive reviews suggesting 'they are bringing out the best in each other ....a feeling of dual purpose and fun resonating through all these tracks' and 'a tremendously life-affirming thing'.
+The album is one of ten shortlisted for Scottish Album Of The Year (SAY) Award 2024.

 Songwriting and art

 Williams has been involved in writing retreats and sessions that enable songwriters to share, collaborate and produce ideas as well as learn new skills and techniques.
 Firstly tutoring at such events alongside Tom McRae, Samantha Parton and Chris Difford whose own retreats Williams has attended.
 As a result, Williams has established her own writing residential courses which took place in 2014-16.

 Williams was given a New Writing North commission as poet in residence at Alnwick Garden in 2006.
 An audio CD Words from the Garden was released in 2007 featuring writings from Williams, Nev Clay, Emma McGordon and Anna Woodford set in a soundscape by Caroline Beck, with music by Williams and Clay.

 As well as creating artwork for her debut album and Two, her collaboration with Neill MacColl, Williams produced the cover art for David Rotheray's Life Of Birds album. and Mardous' "Revolution Over The Phone" single.

 Williams collaborated with The Guardian writer Tim Dowling, Chris Difford and Ed Harcourt on a 2014 Christmas single "Snowfall" in aid of The Guardian's Christmas charity appeal.